natureblocks/core-marketing/blog/what-is-blockchain.md

 # What is Blockchain?

 A blockchain is a decentralized ledger hosted by nodes of a computer network. **Blockchains store immutable data in digital format.
 They guarantee security and fidelity of records, allowing two parties to communicate confidentially without needing a trusted third party**.
 Effectively, blockchains replace trusted third parties with many computers that share a ledger of transactions or communications.
-The most common use of blockchain today is to facilitate the trading of cryptocurrencies.
+The most common use of blockchain today is to facilitate the trading of cryptocurrencies with help from [cryptographic](https://natureblocks.com/blog/what-is-cryptography) processes.
 Blockchains also allow smart contracts to be created and executed on their networks.

 ## Why is it called blockchain?